QueueClassic/queue_classic/README.md

 ### Measure

-This will output the time to process and that kind of thing.
+This will output the time to process and some more statistics.
 To enable it, set the `QC_MEASURE`:

 ```bash
 export QC_MEASURE="true"